A range of guides, policies, toolkits and videos for professionals involved with adult safeguarding. Choose a category below:

 One Minute Guide to the 4LSAB Multi-Agency Escalation Protocol (Apr 2025)

-One Minute Guide to the 4LSAB MARM framework (see also: MARM page)
+One Minute Guide to the 4LSAB MARM framework.
+See also: MARM page

-One Minute Guide to the Mental Capacity Act 2005
+One Minute Guide to the Mental Capacity Act 2005 (July 2025)

 One Minute Guide to Principles of Engagement